-When using the Transfer category, it's important to remember that there are two sides to a transfer -- the initial transaction moving money from one account, and a second transaction depositing the money into the other account.
+When using a Transfer category, it's important to remember that there are two sides to a transfer -- the initial transaction moving money from one account and a second transaction depositing the money into the other account.

 Since money is only being moved between accounts, Transfers do not qualify as income or an expense.
 For example, making a payment to your credit card balance does not change your net worth; your balance in each account changes, but the sum of the accounts remains the same.
-As such, Simplifi does not automatically include these transactions in the Spending Plan or Reports.
+As such, Simplifi does not automatically include these transactions in the Spending Plan or Reports by default.

 Managing Linked Transfers

 Simplifi will search for and identify transfers between accounts.
-While we work really hard to ensure proper detection of transfers, there may be a time where you'll need to manually categorize a transaction as a "Transfer".
+While we work hard to ensure proper detection of transfers, there may be a time when you'll need to categorize a transaction as a "Transfer" manually.

 If you'd like to categorize a transaction as a Linked Transfer, you must select the "to" account for the Category.
-Simplifi will attempt to link the Transfer in the “from” account to the correct transaction in the “to” account, however, if there is no existing transaction to link to, Simplifi will create a corresponding transaction in the "to" account.
+Simplifi will attempt to link the Transfer in the "from" account to the correct transaction in the "to" account.
+However, if there is no existing transaction to link to, Simplifi will create a corresponding transaction in the "to" account.

 Hover over the panel on the left-hand side and select Transactions.